VishwajeetV2003/chargEV/README.md

 as the port types supported by the station.
 Aside from that, there are numerous other advantages to using ChargEV.

+Aside from searching for a charging station, users can also reserve a time slot of their choice.
+This will save them a spot for that instance.
+This will save them time because we all know that charging an EV takes at least 20-30 minutes, which can be inconvenient when people are in a hurry.
+This feature will save the user's time.

+ChargEV also has a booking history for the user, which allows them to keep track of previously booked stations.
+In this system, the user can manage all appointments as well as search for and reserve a charging station slot in advance.
+The user can also search for an EV station by stationId or city name.
+After booking a slot, the user will receive an email with slot confirmation information.
+All of the stations and slots will be managed by the administrator.

 ## Installation
 threr are two folder in application